5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

       }
   }
   ```
-- Disable AWAC where SSDT-AWAC has no effect, check ioreg, AWAC must not be present.
+- Disable AWAC where SSDT-AWAC has no effect, check ioreg, AWAC must not be present .Example on some HP with 8th gen CPU or higher.

   ```Swift
     DefinitionBlock ("", "SSDT", 2, "ACDT", "AWAC", 0x00000000)